How to Plant, Grow, and Care for Goji Berry

 Extracting seeds from goji berries is fairly easy.
 Either start with a dried berry or wait for your berries to dry out.
 Gently cut it open and with your fingers roll the tiny seeds out of the fruit and onto a plate.
 These seeds can then be stored or germinated.

-Goji plants are a fairly easy crop to raise and don’t suffer from many diseases.
-Their biggest issues come from uneven watering or days with temperatures hovering over 100 degrees.
+Goji berries are a fairly easy crop to raise and don’t suffer from many diseases.
+Their biggest issues come from uneven watering or days with temperatures hovering over 100°F (38°C).

 Growing Problems

 Goji berries are sensitive to too much moisture and are drought-tolerant growers.
-With these plants, less is more!
-To ensure that the right amount of moisture gets to the roots, try sticking your finger into the ground around the base of the plant and feeling for moisture.
+With these berries, less is more!
+To ensure that the right amount of moisture gets to the roots, try sticking your finger into the ground around the base and feeling for moisture.
 If wet soil easily sticks to your finger, then there is too much moisture, and a problem called blossom end rot can affect the berry.

 Pests

-Ants and aphids often will show up on your goji berry plants.
+Ants and aphids often will show up on your goji berries.
 They can damage leaves and transmit diseases.
-They can be hosed off, or killed with pyrethrin.
-Additionally, for the ants, try leaving ant traps around the base of the branches to keep them from invading.
+They can be hosed off.
+Also, for the ants, could you try leaving ant traps around the base of the branches to keep them from invading?

 Spider mites attack the leaves and cause them to fall.
 If this happens too early in the season, this can hurt berry growth.
 Apply insecticidal soap or neem oil before the infestation grows and keep an eye out for their re-emergence.